 Amsterdam does not equal the Netherlands.
 Here are some things that might surprise you and save you some cultural shock.
 Plus basic tips for expat life in the Netherlands and things you didn’t know about Holland, like the fact that tulips aren’t actually native to the country.
 They were imported from Turkey back in the 16th century.

-1. It’s a flat country.
+1. It’s a Flat Country.

-You’ll miss mountains a lot.
+You’ll miss the mountains a lot.
 The most mountainous landscape you’ll see will be the sand dunes in Katwijk.
 The highest point is in Vaalserberg, and it has only 323 m.

 It’s almost never sunny in the Netherlands.
 If it doesn’t rain for 4 days in the row it makes the news.
 Expect 2 months of sun, the rest is rainy and windy (hence there are over 1,000 windmills still standing from 1850).
 Be mentally prepared.